-<23> Section 3.3.4.3: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, the server returns ERROR_NOT_SUPPORTED for the metabase path /LM/W3SVC or any child paths which map to nodes in the data hierarchy.
+<23> Section 3.3.4.3: On Windows Vista and later, and on Windows Server 2008 and later, the server returns ERROR_NOT_SUPPORTED for the metabase path /LM/W3SVC or any child paths which map to nodes in the data hierarchy.

-<24> Section 3.3.4.4: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, the IMSAdminBase2::Import method is not supported for the destination metabase path /LM/W3SVC or any child paths.
+<24> Section 3.3.4.4: On Windows Vista and later, and on Windows Server 2008 and later, the IMSAdminBase2::Import method is not supported for the destination metabase path /LM/W3SVC or any child paths.
 The server will return an error when an Import is attempted with one of these paths.